 • Exchange students and trainees: www.hoas.fi > EXCHANGE STUDENTS > Applying

-• Degree students: www.hoas.fi> APPLYING > How to Apply
+• Full degree students: www.hoas.fi> APPLYING > How to Apply

-HOAS will start making the apartment offers earliest at the beginning of June for the autumn semester and earliest in mid-November for the spring semester.
+Laurea sends a list of all accepted exchange students to HOAS and HOAS will start making the apartment offers based on that list earliest at the beginning of June for the autumn semester and earliest in mid-November for the spring semester.
 Most of the housing offers are sent out by the beginning of August for the autumn semester and by the beginning of December for the spring semester.
 If you have not received a housing offer by then, be sure to apply also via other channels.

 What does my HOAS rent include?

 Furnished rooms (only for exchange students and trainees) in shared apartments cost about €400/month, studios around €500/month and shared studios around €300/month per person.
 The rent includes basic furniture, broadband internet connection (you need to bring your own ethernet cable RJ-45), electricity and water.
 However, the rent does not include pillow, blanket, bed linen, towels and dishes, those you need to provide yourself.

 The rent is higher in furnished apartments than in HOAS apartments that are not furnished (meant for degree students).
 The reason for this is that furnished flats stay empty during the summer.
 The cost of this is divided in the rent of the academic year.
 In this manner HOAS is able to provide and guarantee furnished housing for short-term studies.
 In return for the higher rent, students get furnished flats and a separate service at HOAS.